lampenny/ecomm-styleup/README.md

 # Overview
 🔨 Built using functional components, react hooks and styled using `styled-components`.

-🟣 `Redux` is used to store cart data so that it is updated instantaneously when users, 🗄 Data is stored on MongoDB connected to the back end via `mongoose`.
+🟣 `Redux` is used to store cart data so that it is updated instantaneously when users add to their cart.

+🗄 Data is stored on MongoDB connected to the back end via `mongoose`.
 Product data is fetched with `useEffect` hook.

 💻 Front end is deployed on Netlify and back end on Heroku.

 # To Do 💭